BabylonJS/Documentation/content/How_To/environment/Skybox.md

 skybox.material = skyboxMaterial;
 ```

-More generally the images are referenced in the following way
+More generally, skybox images may be referenced in the following way:

 ```javascript
 skyboxMaterial.reflectionTexture = new BABYLON.CubeTexture("PATH TO IMAGES FOLDER/COMMON PART OF NAMES", scene);